Retail Stores and Employment Sexual Assault

 Under California law, a civil lawsuit alleging sexual assault must be filed within eight years after you “reach the age of majority.”
 In California, the age of majority is 18.
 This means you have until the age of 26 to file a civil claim against the wrongdoer.
 If you are older, you may still be able to pursue legal action because California has a loophole in the statute of limitations called the "discovery" rule.
 Basically, this discovery loophole allows the victim of sexual abuse to file a lawsuit within three years of the date you discovered that your harms were caused by sexual abuse.
 This loophole is usually utilized by victims who suppressed their abuse for years only to have re-surface later in life.Is Going to Trial Necessary?

 If a lawsuit is filed by your Sacramento sexual assault lawyer, you should be prepared to go to trial.
 I know the thought of going to court and testifying is intimidating, but I will be there to help guide you through the process.
-You should also know that even if a lawsuit is filed, your case may wind up settling out of court.Speak to a Sacramento Retail Store Sexual Abuse Lawyer Today
+You should also know that even if a lawsuit is filed, your case may wind up settling out of court.Speak to a Sacramento Sexual Assault Lawyer

 Sexual abuse is wrong and wholly unacceptable.
 The perpetrators of sexual abuse, along with the retail stores that allowed the abuse to occur on their premises, need to be held responsible.
 My name is Ed Smith and I’ve been a practicing Sacramento personal injury law for over 30 years.
 I take sexual assault cases personally.
 The acts of these predators are outrageous and the harm to the victims may last for decades.
 I will work tirelessly to pursue maximum compensation on your behalf.
 Contact my office by phone or by filling out a quick contact form on this site to schedule a confidential, no-cost consultation.

-I’m Ed Smith, a Sacramento sexual assault lawyer.
-If you or someone that you love has been sexually assaulted or sexually abused, please give me a call at 916.921.6400 for free, confidential and friendly advice.
+I’m Ed Smith, a Sacramento sexual abuse lawyer.
+If you or someone that you love has been sexually assaulted or abused in the workplace, please give me a call at 916.921.6400 or 800.404.5400 for free, confidential and friendly advice.
 When you call, we will go over the details of your case and determine how best to proceed.

-Follow this link for a listing of my Past Verdicts & Settlements.
+Follow this link for a listing of our Past Verdicts & Settlements.